turingschool/backend-curriculum-site/module4/lessons/sql-in-node.md

 process.exit();
 ```

-This is just enough code to get connected to postgres.
+This is just enough code to get connected to Postgres.
 A couple notes:

 1. We want to know if we're in a development, testing, or production environment.
 If we don't know, we'll assume we're in development.
 2. Based on that environment, we'll fetch the database configuration from `knexfile.js` for whatever environment we're in.